awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-captchaaction.md

 ## Properties<a name="aws-properties-wafv2-webacl-captchaaction-properties"></a>

 `CustomRequestHandling`  <a name="cfn-wafv2-webacl-captchaaction-customrequesthandling"></a>
-Defines custom handling for the web request\.
+Defines custom handling for the web request, used when the `CAPTCHA` inspection determines that the request's token is valid and unexpired\.
 For information about customizing web requests and responses, see [Customizing web requests and responses in AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/waf-custom-request-response.html) in the [AWS WAF Developer Guide](https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html)\.
 *Required*: No
 *Type*: [CustomRequestHandling](aws-properties-wafv2-webacl-customrequesthandling.md)